rl-institut/multi-vector-simulator/docs/model/assumptions.rst

 :Code:

-Currently, the energy carrier conversion factors are defined in `constants.py` with `DEFAULT_WEIGHTS_ENERGY_CARRIERS`.
+Currently, the energy carrier conversion factors are defined in :code:`constants.py` with :code:`DEFAULT_WEIGHTS_ENERGY_CARRIERS`.
 New energy carriers should be added to its list when needed.
-Unknown carriers raise an `UnknownEnergyVectorError` error.
+Unknown carriers raise an :code:`UnknownEnergyVectorError` error.

 :Comment: